 A: In some cases, a veteran with less than a 100% scheduler rating is so affected by service-connected conditions that they cannot work at gainful employment.
 The law allows for another type of VA disability claim in such a case.
-VA benefits are available to compensate a veteran at the 100% level if they cannot work because of service-connected conditions even without a 100% scheduler rating.
-This benefit is called "total disability based on individual unemployability" ("TDIU"), or sometimes "individual unemployability" ("IU").
-You may qualify If you have at least 1 service-connected disability rated at 60% or more disabling, or 2 or more service-connected disabilities—with at least 1 rated at 40% or more disabling and a combined rating of 70%.
+VA benefits are available to compensate a veteran at the 100% level if they cannot work because of service-connected conditions, even without a 100% scheduler rating.
+This benefit is called "total disability based on individual unemployability" ("TDIU") or sometimes "individual unemployability" ("IU").
+You may qualify If you have at least one service-connected disability rated at 60% or more disabling or two or more service-connected disabilities—with at least one rated at 40% or more disabling and a combined rating of 70%.

 Q: What is a decision letter review?

-A: During the decision review process, we will discuss the result of your VA disability claimed conditions.
+A: During the decision review process, we will discuss the result of your VA disability-claimed conditions.
 We'll discuss why the VA decided and what we need to do to challenge the VA decision.
 We will also discuss any reduction in benefits and underrated conditions.
-Recommendations from this review are only valuable if you execute the plan; statements, doctors' appointments for updated medical treatment, and diagnosis.
+Recommendations from this review are only valuable if you execute the plan, statements, and doctors' appointments for updated medical treatment and diagnosis.

 Q: How long will it take to receive my completed decision letter?

-A: It can take up to 14 days for you to receive your letter; if you haven't received it, don't hesitate to contact your disability advocate.
+A: It can take up to 21 days to receive your letter; if you haven't received it, don't hesitate to contact your disability advocate.